Control of Separable Subsystems with Application to Prostheses: RESULTS AND CONCLUSIONS

 \section{RESULTS AND CONCLUSIONS}

 \newsec{Simulation Results.} An amputee-prosthesis model was built according to the procedure in \ref{sec:AmpProsth} for a 65.8 kg 1.73 m female.
-Gaits were generated for this model according to \ref{ssec:GaitGen} and the hybrid system \ref{ssec:HybridSyst} was simulated for 100 steps with $u_{pt}(x)$ and $u_{pw}(x, \tau)$ acting on the full system for $\Domain_{pt}$ and $\Domain_{pw}$, respectively.
-The gaits were simulated again for 100 steps with $u_{pt, r}(x)$ and $\bar{u}_{pt, s}(\mathcal{X})$ acting on the human and prosthesis joints, respectively, for $\Domain_{pt}$, and $u_{pw, r}(x, \tau)$ and $\bar{u}_{pw, s}(\mathcal{X}, \tau)$ for $\Domain_{pw}$.
+Gaits were generated for this model according to \ref{ssec:GaitGen} and the hybrid system \ref{ssec:HybridSyst} was simulated for 100 steps with $u_{\pt}(x)$ and $u_{\pw}(x, \mathcal{T})$ acting on the full system for $\Domain_{\pt}$ and $\Domain_{\pw}$, respectively.
+The gaits were simulated again for 100 steps with $u_{r, \pt}(x)$ and $\bar{u}_{s, \pt}(\mathcal{X})$ acting on the human and prosthesis joints, respectively, for $\Domain_{\pt}$, and $u_{r, \pw}(x, \mathcal{T})$ and $\bar{u}_{s, \pw}(\mathcal{X}, \mathcal{T})$ for $\Domain_{\pw}$.
 Fig. 4 depicts the prosthesis control inputs for each simulation, showing they match identically, demonstrating Theorem 1 and 2.
-The control laws enforced the trajectories found from the optimization and yielded stable amputee-prosthesis walking in simulation, as can be seen in \url{ https://youtu.be/UGLE4xfT9uY}.
+The control laws enforced the trajectories found from the optimization and yielded stable amputee-prosthesis walking in simulation, as can be seen in \url{https://youtu.be/eFZ2_s6FGUI}.

 The prosthesis subsystem was simulated for the continuous domains with values of $\bar{\theta}_B$, $\dot{\bar{\theta}}_B$, and $F_f$ obtained from the full system simulation.
-Additionally during $\Domain_{pw}$, $\tau$, $\dot{\tau}$, and $\ddot{\tau}$ from the full system were fed to the prosthesis simulation.
-Each domain transitioned to the next domain when $\tau = 1$.
-The post-impact states were obtained from the full system simulation.
+Additionally, during $\Domain_{\pw}$, $\tau_{\pw}$, $\dot{\tau}_{\pw}$, and $\ddot{\tau}_{\pw}$ from the full system were fed to the prosthesis simulation.
 These subsystem states from the prosthesis simulation and full system simulation are shown in Fig. 5, again showing they match, demonstrating Theorem 2.
 These phase portraits also show the prosthesis followed stable periodic orbits.
 A second model was modified with human parameters increased by 24.9 kg and simulated using the same trajectories.
 Since the prosthesis only relies on the force measurement and global position and velocities, it still achieved perfect tracking of the outputs, shown in Fig. 6.